NVIDIA/NeMo-Guardrails/docs/evaluation/README.md

 - Using a single call for topical rails shows similar results to the default method (which uses up to 3 LLM calls for generating the final bot message) in most cases for `text-davinci-003` model.
 - Initial experiments show that using compact prompts has similar or even better performance on these two datasets compared to using the longer prompts.

 Evaluation Date - June 21, 2023.
 Updated July 24, 2023 for Dolly, Vicuna and Mosaic MPT models.
-Updated Mar 7 2024 for `gemini-1.0-pro`.
+Updated Mar 13 2024 for `gemini-1.0-pro` and `text-bison`.

 | Dataset   | # intents | # test samples |
 |-----------|-----------|----------------|